Industry Trends

 Angela Tan, CRP, GMS- T

-Vice President, Client Services
+Senior Vice President, Global Client Services

 Angela is a pioneer in the global mobility industry!
-Not only has she been a valued member of the CapRelo team for 10+ years, Angela is skilled at administering a diverse portfolio of corporate clients with emphasis on healthcare, biotechnology, financ…
+As a valued member of the CapRelo team, she’s skilled at administering a diverse portfolio of corporate clients with an emphasis on healthcare, biotechnology, financial technology, and industrial tec…